VoltLang/Parsec/README.md

 Parsec is no longer being worked on, it has been replaced with [volta.lib](https://github.com/VoltLang/Volta).
-Which is part of the official volta parser.
+Which is part of the official Volt parser.

 ### Old info